National Animal Interest Alliance: Pets

-According to the United States Center for Disease Control, "300,000 dogs are brought into the US annually," and street dogs are being smuggled in from other countries for "adoption".
+According to the United States Centers for Disease Control, "300,000 dogs are brought into the US annually," and street dogs are being smuggled in from other countries for "adoption".
 The National Association of State Public Health Veterinarians recommended: "The movement of dogs for purpose of adoption or sale from areas with dog-to-dog rabies transmission should be prohibited."
 Such importing puts Americans, their dogs and other animals at risk from disease.
 For this reason, NAIA supported efforts in the 2008 Farm Bill to add protections regulating the importation of dogs and other pets.

 The Humane Society of the United States reports that about 4 million cats and dogs are euthanized yearly in shelters in the US.
 But, the NAIA says that the Humane Society does not differentiate in its reporting on euthanasia between the number of adoptable animals and others.
 For instance, shelters generally consider feral cats as unadoptable, as are a number of dogs that are too old, too sick or have behavior problems.

 NAIA is opposed to mandatory pet spay/neuter legislation.
 According to NAIA, costs and euthanasia rates both increase after the introduction of this type of legislation.
 NAIA claims that "spay or pay" licensing schemes [have] little effect on reducing shelter intake and euthanasia rates, while producing serious unintended consequences.”
 The animal rights group PETA disputes this, saying that spay/neuter is the only way to eliminate pet overpopulation, and that mandatory spay/neuter legislation is a step towards this goal.

 NAIA opposes laws restricting the practices of docking, ear cropping, bark softening of dogs, and removing the claws of cats.
 They believe such decisions are best left to animal owners and their veterinarians.
 NAIA states that docking, when done within the first few days, does not cause pain because the nervous system has not yet developed.
 The other procedures require appropriate veterinary care and pain management.